Kapy542/VoCapToolbox/Graphs/README.txt

-Do not modify these graphs!
+Do not modify these graphs!!!